-How to Sync Your Gravity Forms Forms Between Staging and Production Sites
+Sync Gravity Forms Forms Between Staging and Production Sites

 | by Chris Eggleston

-You run your website, or client’s sites, on two or three different environments, local, staging, and production.
-However, exporting and importing forms does not overwrite the existing form, it creates a new form with a new ID number.
+Exporting and importing forms does not overwrite the existing form, it creates a new form with a new ID number.
+This is problematic because now you have to update the embed.

 Need More Help?